oceanprotocol/docs/discover/faq.md

 <summary>In this scheme, can people stake on free datasets?</summary>

 Yes.
 They allocate their veOCEAN to datasets.
 Then DF rewards follow the usual DF formula: DCV \* veOCEAN stake.
-Except in this case although DCV is 0, the gas fees will still count towards calculating rewards.
+Except in this case, although DCV is 0, the gas fees will still count towards calculating rewards.

 </details>